poisoniv/chapter_dashboard/README.md

 # chapter_dashboard

-# portal for chapters to login and manage their membership roster, finances, submit documents/paperwork
+- portal for chapters to login and manage their membership roster, finances, submit documents/paperwork
-# admin portal with access to all chapters
+- admin portal with access to all chapters
-# Integration with g-suite (sign-ins, drive, calendar, etc)
+- integration with g-suite (sign-ins, drive, calendar, etc)